 Maintaining affordability in West Ashley represents a significant, large-scale challenge that requires numerous individual solutions at a variety of scales.
 The following implementation projects focus primarily on opportunities to assist residents of West Ashley who are likely to suffer the greatest consequences of declining affordability.
 The strategies represent a variety of scales of intervention, from advocacy for changes at the state level, to local City and County programs and funding resources.
 Many of the actions provide policy direction on pursuing and adopting tools or policies that are already under consideration.
 These actions represent adoption of or appropriate modifications to fundamental time-tested changes/programs that provide basic funding, capacity, and tools to address affordability needs.
-An additional "near-term" action focuses on studying - at the city-wide level - additional tools that the City of Charleston could adopt if deemed appropriate, including recently-adopted innovative programs from other areas of the country and other ideas raised in conjunction with this implementation item.
+An additional "near-term" action focuses on studying - at the citywide level - additional tools that the City of Charleston could adopt if deemed appropriate, including recently-adopted innovative programs from other areas of the country and other ideas raised in conjunction with this implementation item.
+Implementation of this policy shall avoid gentrification of communities.